CGJennings/se3docs/docs/um-release-notes.md

 ### For plug-in developers

 * Experimental [TypeScript support](dm-typescript.md).
-* Basic support for loading CommonJS-style (or Node.js) modules with `require(relativePathToModuleScript)`.
+* Basic support for loading CommonJS-style modules with `require(relativePathToModuleScript)`.
 See the example [commonjs-modules.js](https://github.com/CGJennings/se3docs/blob/main/Plug-in%20Authoring%20Kit/Code%20Snippets%20and%20Demos/commonjs-modules.js).
 * The [Test Plug-in dialog](dm-test-plugin.md) has new options:
   * prevent other plug-ins from being loaded
   * reset the JVM command field to its default value